lino-framework/lino/docs/tutorials/dumpy.rst

 Conclusion
 ----------

-Fixtures are good as long as
+Self-written "intelligent" fixtures are an important tool as long as

 - you are in "demo mode"
 - you are preparing your local demo database